apache/datafusion-python/dev/release/README.md

 You can add `invalid` or `development-process` label to exclude items from release notes.

-Send a PR to get these changes merged into `master` branch.
-If new commits that could change the change log content landed in the `master` branch before you could merge the PR, you need to rerun the changelog update script to regenerate the changelog and update the PR accordingly.
+Send a PR to get these changes merged into `main` branch.
+If new commits that could change the change log content landed in the `main` branch before you could merge the PR, you need to rerun the changelog update script to regenerate the changelog and update the PR accordingly.